The International Society for the History of the Neurosciences (ISHN) was founded in Montreal on May 14, 1995. Its mission is to:

 the History of the Neurosciences: Basic and Clinical Perspectives,

 the official organ of the

 society, is published by Psychology Press (Taylor & Francis).
-Now in its twenty-third year (2014),
+Now in its twenty-fifth year (2016),

 publishing four issues per volume, the

 Journal provides a forum for investigations in the field of neuroscience